Design and Control of a High-Performance Hopping Robot: Experimental Results and Discussion

-Figure \ref{fig:jump_exp}f shows that the MultiMo-MHR is able to accumulate energy at a critical rebound energy input ratio of $\alpha_{r^*}>0.5$ or half the force of gravity; where the up arrow indicates energy accumulation and the down arrow indicates energy dissipation.
-Assuming the robot begins in the gray region of the plot, it will accumulate energy (increasing the rebound or subsequent drop height) until it reaches the $\delta_{rd}=1$ line, whereas, if it begins in the white region, it will dissipate energy until it reaches the $\delta_{rd}=1$ line or a drop height of zero; indicating cessation of hopping.
+Figure \ref{fig:TWR_exp}a shows that the experiential results for R1 (Criteria-0, Criteria-2) are well aligned with the simulation data (R1 Sim Criteria-2, $\delta_{rd}$) with the exception of the low drop height ($< 1 m$) Criteria-0 cases that show increased losses as compared to the simulation; likely due to increased losses in the elastomer due to its non-linear behavior.
+This demonstrates that the MultiMo-MHR (Criteria-2) is able to accumulate energy at a critical rebound energy input TWR of $\alpha_{r^*} \geq 40\%$; where the up arrow indicates energy accumulation and the down arrow indicates energy dissipation.
+Assuming the robot begins in the gray region of the plot, it will accumulate energy (increasing the rebound or subsequent drop height) until it reaches the $\delta_{rd}=1$ line, whereas, if it begins in the white region, it will dissipate energy until it reaches the $\delta_{rd}=1$ line or a drop height of zero which indicates cessation of hopping.